TheRemote/Ubuntu-Server-raspi4-unofficial/README.md

 <h2>Overview</h2>
-This is a Raspberry Pi 4 compatible Ubuntu 18.04.3 preinstalled server for the new (and currently unsupported officially in the 18.04 LTS series) Raspberry Pi 4.<br>
+This is a Raspberry Pi 4 compatible Ubuntu 18.04.3 preinstalled desktop/server for the new (and currently unsupported officially in the 18.04 LTS series) Raspberry Pi 4.<br>
 <br>
 For more information visit https://jamesachambers.com/raspberry-pi-4-ubuntu-server-desktop-18-04-3-image-unofficial/ including a walkthrough and lots of comments / discussion.<br>
 <br>